She “likes” you, just don’t get carried away

 So she “Liked” you on social media.
 It doesn’t mean that she wants to be assaulted with an endless barrage of marketing messages.

 To illustrate my point, I will use romance as a metaphor for marketing.
 Most of the time you wouldn’t expect someone that smiled at you to agree to marry you five minutes later.
 Yet, marketers do that all the time.
 They succeed in getting initial attention; a “Like”, and immediately move to close the sale.
 “She likes me on Social Media, that must mean she is totally into me, my company and my product, so I get to blast her relentlessly with aggressive sales messages!”

 Marketing, like romance, is a process, and it usually takes time.
 It’s not smart to try to rush things.
 When you’re on the receiving end of an aggressive approach, it doesn’t feel good, does it?

-Getting your customer to “Like” you on Facebook or even opt-in to your text message or email list is a good first step.
-That doesn’t mean she’s necessarily “that into you.”
+Getting your customer to “Like” you on LinkedIn or Facebook or even opt-in to your text message or email list is a good first step.
+That doesn’t mean she’s “that into you.”
 She may have subscribed on impulse.
 As a matter fact, the majority of the people who join your opt-in list or pay a visit to your social media page fit into this category.
 They are simply passive observers and will never become marriage candidates.